genidma/teatime-accessibility/README.md

 The application consists of:
 - `bin/teatime.py`: The main Python application script, which programmatically builds the GTK3 user interface.

-## License
+## Credits
-Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
+* Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
 But the code is very different and keep evolving.
-The release(s) are also with with a different licensing policy.
+* Version v1.3.3-photosensitive (this version) code provided by @shanaya-Gupta on Github via #31
+* Original author: @genidma on Github

+## Licensing Policy
+* To be determined by @shanaya-Gupta